capr/vararg/vararg.md

 vararg.map(f, ...)            t={} n=select("#",...) for i=1,n do t[i]=f((select(i,...))) end return unpack(t,1,n)
 vararg.concat(f1,f2,...)      return all the values returned by functions 'f1,f2,...'
 ----------------------------- --------------------------------------------------------

+__NOTE:__ This library is not that useful with LuaJIT because these functions cannot be inlined.